aws/aws-sdk-pandas/CONTRIBUTING.md

 * Pick up a Linux or MacOS.
 * Install Python 3.7, 3.8 or 3.9 with [poetry](https://github.com/python-poetry/poetry) for package management
 * Fork the AWS SDK for pandas repository and clone that into your development environment
-* Go to the project's directory create a Python's virtual environment for the project

-`python -m venv .venv && source .venv/bin/activate`

 * Then run the command bellow to install all dependencies: